 Where the income is intercompany interest or royalties it is automatically deemed to accrue in and derive from Gibraltar if it is received by a Gibraltar company.

 The standard rate of taxation

-The standard rate of taxation for a company is 12.5% (increased from 10% with effect from 1 August 2021).
+The standard rate of taxation for a company is 12.5%.
 Utility and energy providers and companies that abuse a dominant position pay a higher rate of 20%.

 Partnerships